mlKwon/psyctl/docs/CONTRIBUTING.md

 ### Dataset Format

-CAA datasets are JSONL files with this structure:
+steering datasets are JSONL files with this structure:

 ```json
 {